BlackIkeEagle/muttvcardsearch/README.md

 ABOUT
 ------------
 muttvcardsearch is a small mutt carddav search utility for your Owncloud or SOGo server.
+As of version 1.6 limitted support for Radicale was added.
+See note below.

 It is written in C++ and depends *only* on [libcurl](http://curl.haxx.se/libcurl/) and [sqlite3](http://www.sqlite.org/).
 It supports multiple servers, i.e. you can have as many carddav resources (url's) as you like.